NSF-IUSE/mango/docs/project-decription/index.md

             </td>
             <td>
                 <p>
                     The report page allows the user to select a set of nodes and time period to generate a report for.
-This report is in the form of a csv file with the notable quality that all of the user selected sensors are in the same column.
+This report is in the form of a csv file with the notable quality that all the user selected sensors are in the same column.
 These sensors are only differentiated by the “Point Name” column.
                 </p>
             </td>
             <td>